 Our literacy lessons see us focus on a new text, 'Arthur and the Golden Rope'.
 Children will write their own character description of the main character, Arthur and will then write their own adventure story based a next adventure for Arthur.
 Children will recap the structure and features of a newspaper report and write a report based on the wolf destroying the town’s fire.
 Children will recap the features of a refrain poem and document a character's actions, surroundings and how they feel.
-Finally, children will use Wallace and Gromit as a foundation for writing.
-They will build a machine they could use and write to the characters explaining how to use their contraption.

 In our Maths lessons, we revisit previous topics with a heavy focus on reasoning and problem-solving.
 Children will secure methods of number and place value, addition and subtraction, division and multiplication, fractions, geometry and statistics.

 In Science, children will investigate uses of electricity and the importance of safety before learning about and constructing simple circuits.
 Children will apply their knowledge when they design and make their own alarm system.
 Children then learn about building towers and bridges, starting with constructing tall towers, then exploring bridges.
-They will then at animals as builders and finally engage in researching famous engineers and architects and the structures they built.

 In the build up to Sports Day, children practise different athletic events in P.E. sessions.
 They also learn the rules and techniques of racquet and ball games including tennis and will practice the skills involved with rugby.